flybywiresim/docs/docs/start/perf-tips.md

 - Power management mode - `Prefer maximum performance`
 - Vertical Sync - `On`
+    - Add about Gsync
 - Texture Filtering Quality - `High Performance`
+    - This setting may mean you loose a small amount of quality in textures with the benefit of more FPS, you can experiment with this to get an acceptable balance.

 !!! info "Global Settings"